Timmins-Creative-Technology/QSYS-Lua-Library-Definitions/README.md

 ## To use in VSCode

-1. Install the Lua Language Server extension.
+1. Install the sumneko Lua Language Server extension.
-2. Clone the repo to a local folder.
+2. Clone this repo to a local folder.
-3. Add the file path under Lua.workspace.library.
+3. Add the folder path under Lua.workspace.library.
 4. Enjoy!

 ## Included Libraries